RICS Homebuyer Survey and Valuation

 defects to that property that require urgent attention?

 A mortgage valuation is not a survey.

-The RICS HomeBuyer Report has been designed with you in mind and is now available with fees starting from under £200, can you afford not to have a survey?
+The RICS HomeBuyer Report has been designed with you in mind and is available for a few hundred pounds, can you afford not to have a survey?

 The RICS HomeBuyer Report has a crisp, modern appearance and is designed to be easy on the eye as well as simple to read and understand.

 The form is written in plain English and broken down into sections which report on:

 - What the surveyor looks at and how the inspection is carried out

 - Summary of condition ratings and the surveyor's overall opinion of the property

 - Elements inside of the property